Please note that applications are currently closed!

-Thank you for your interest in applying to volunteer with Equal Access Clinic Network Health Outreach and Quality Improvement Program (HOQI).
+Thank you for your interest in applying to volunteer with Equal Access Clinic Network (EACN) Health Outreach and Quality Improvement Program (HOQI).
 Our dedicated undergraduate students volunteer alongside physicians and UF medical students at our clinics in a variety of ways.
 Our volunteer positions are a valuable experience for any student pursuing a healthcare career, and more importantly, provides care for our local underserved community in the Gainesville area.
 Please see below to see below how you can be involved:

 HOQI Undergraduate Volunteer Program:

 HOQIs play a pivotal role in patient care.
 Engaging directly with incoming patients, they excel in tasks ranging from data entry to essential clinic duties at our primary care clinics.
 Beyond the clinic setting, these volunteers take charge of coordinating patient follow-ups, including prescriptions, test results, and specialty service referrals.
 HOQIs are also offered opportunities for certifications in HIV Testing, Spanish-language translation, and participation in ongoing research.
 Their commitment entails a 3-hour office shift (Monday-Friday), a weekly clinic shift, and participation in general body meetings.